varsha-singh-uidev/FrontEnd-Interview-Notes/javascript-important-questions.md

 ## DOM Related Question ##

+Q: What is DOM?
+A: DOM(Document Object Model) It is a programming interface for web documents.
+The DOM represent the HTML page as a tree structure where each element is a node.
+JavaScript can use the DOM to read, modify, add or delete elements dynamically.

 Q: What is querySelector()?
 A:  querySelector() is a DOM method in JavaScript that returns the first element within the document that matches      a given CSS selector.
 If no matching element is found, it returns null.